amunn/image-handout/README.md

 # Installation

-Download the helper apps zip file [here](https://github.com/amunn/image-handout/blob/main/scripts/MacHelperApps.zip)  These should be installed in your Applications folder.
+Download the helper apps zip file from the Releases page [here](https://github.com/amunn/image-handout/releases)  These should be installed in your Applications folder.

 Download the LaTeX package [here](https://github.com/amunn/image-handout/blob/main/image-handout.sty)